Illustrious Bill Anton, 33°

 - Oregon children who are dealing with Stuttering, Aphasia, Autism, Augmentative and Alternative Communication (AAC) and a multitude of other communication disorders are being assisted by the Oregon Orient Speech & Language Charity.

-- All money given by this charity stays in Oregon helping Oregon children and our administrative costs are less than 1% of our budget.
+- All money given by this charity stays in Oregon helping Oregon children and is administered by volunteers keeping our administrative cost very low.

 Charity Mailing Location: